 USPS Operation Santa finds presents for children who write letters to Santa through the USPS.
 In some locations, employees open letters to Santa, sort out those in need, remove personal information, and pass the requests on to community helpers.
 While a response is not guaranteed, anyone can make a request.
 To participate, look for a location near you.

 Shop With a Cop pairs a police officer with a child from a needy family for a Christmas shopping trip.
 Children nominated to the program receive a gift card from a department store.
 Then the policeman takes the child to buy gifts for the child and his family.
-To be nominated, contact a schools, social service agency, or youth service organization.
+To be nominated, contact a school, social service agency, or youth service organization.

 Free Stuff for the House